tannal/tannal.glitch.me/inbox.md

 sorts hashing worst-case fsyncs

-shared memory can be very large flush can cayse hugh IO (TB memory)

-checkpoint

 WAL need fast and safe because we have log for every transaction.

 it easy to "fool" people.